jeftadlvw/git-nest/README.md

 # git-nest

-**git-nest** is a _git_ command line extension for nesting external repositories in your project without your parent repository noticing.
+**git-nest** is a _git_ command line extension for loosely nesting external repositories into your repository.
+It's an alternative to the default `git-submodule` that does add submodule information to the index, but just works from a configuration file.

+> [!IMPORTANT]
-> This project is in early development.<br>
-> Source code may be unstable and documentation inaccurate.<br>
-> Proceed and use with caution!
+> This project is in early development.
+Source code may be unstable and documentation inaccurate.
+Proceed and use with caution.
+Feel free to open an issue!

 ## Installation